Scholarships for Continuing Students

 Scholarships for continuing students are awarded each year to academically talented students enrolled in the College of Liberal Arts.
 To apply, you must be taking courses toward completing your declared CLA major and be planning to receive a bachelor’s degree from CLA.
 If you receive an award, you must be enrolled in a minimum of 30 credits over the supported scholarship year (fall and spring semesters only).
 You do not need to be enrolled in the University Honors Program to apply.
 All scholarships are reserved for students who intend to receive their bachelor's degree from CLA.
 If you plan to complete your undergraduate studies in a different college (e.g. Carlson School of Management, College of Biological Sciences, etc.), you are not eligible to receive a scholarship award from CLA.

 In addition to CLA Continuing Student Scholarships, you may qualify for scholarships and awards offered by your department.
 Check your department website for information.

-To apply online, complete the 2017–2018 Application for the College of Liberal Arts Continuing Student Scholarships by Friday, February 10, 2017. ***Please note that the application for CLA Continuing Student Scholarships will go live on November 14, 2016.***
+To apply online, complete the 2017–2018 Application for the College of Liberal Arts Continuing Student Scholarships by Friday, February 10, 2017.

 You only submit one application to be reviewed and considered for all the scholarships available to you.
 Your financial need is considered for all CLA awards.